Course overview

 Is there anything else that is required?

-If you live in the UK, we’ll need a satisfactory Disclosure and Barring Service (DBS) check.
+If you live in the UK, we’ll need a satisfactory Disclosure and Barring Service (Enhanced DBS) check.
 It’s standard for all UK students and we’ll be there to guide you through the process once you’ve applied.
-To gain a place on the course applicants must also successfully undergo an interview process.
-In light of the current Covid-19 situation these interviews will be undertaken remotely via Skype.
-More information about this process will be provided if/when applicants are invited to the interview stage.

 If you’re not sure about anything listed here, talk to our Admissions team on the form below or call us on 01202 436200 and we’ll be happy to answer any questions you have.

-For more information about our admissions policies and procedures, including our Admissions Complaints and Appeals Policy, please click here.
+For more information about our admissions policies and procedures, including our Admissions Complaints and Appeals Policy, see latest policies.

 International Students